1. What is the difference between the Fund and the Foundation?

-Examples of prevention programs are parenting education classes, home visits and support groups for parents, after-school programs, teen community service, and mentoring programs.
+Examples of prevention programs include: preschools, after-school programs, teen centers, parenting education classes, home visits and support groups for parents, as well as mentoring, literacy, arts, theater and music programs.

 Prevention programs have been proven to help reduce the likelihood of child abuse and neglect, domestic violence, juvenile delinquency, truancy, school drop- outs, teenage pregnancy, and other high- risk behaviors.
 They help prevent problems from occurring.

-Prevention programs are open to the general public (not aimed at high risk populations), have voluntary participation, promote health and self-reliance, and positively influence the community.
+Prevention programs funded by VCTF are open to the general public (not aimed at high risk populations), have voluntary participation, promote health and self-reliance, and positively influence the community.

 4. Besides preventing problems what does the VCT Fund hope to accomplish?